MCC-OOP-2025-Finial/School-Project/README.md

+# Elijah

 # School Project — Student Schedule Simulator

 A small Python simulation that models a school's daily activity: students moving through schedules, teachers and staff occupying rooms, and simple period/lunch logic.
 The codebase contains actor classes (students/staff), environment rooms, utilities to generate sample data, and a simulator that runs a day for all students.

 ## Diagram Layout (LucidChart UML)

-- School Activity Diagramn.pdf
-    -
+- School Activity Diagram — Activity diagram showing the main flows for a typical school day (student movement between rooms, period transitions, and lunch flows).
+- School Actor Diagram 2 — UML actor/class diagram showing primary actors (Student, Staff, Teacher) and their relationships used by the simulator.
-- School Actor Diagram 2.pdf
+- School Actor Diagram — Earlier actor/class diagram.
-- School Actor Diagram.pdf
-- School Overview.pdf
+- School Overview — Overview of school components and data flows.

 ## Key features